 Our popular region offers activities that stimulate the senses and energize the body.
-During the summer and spring, visit the area’s many museums, theaters, concert halls and historic homes.
-The county’s lakes and rivers are perfect for boating, kayaking, swimming and fishing.
+During the summer and spring, visit the area’s many museums, theaters, concert halls, and historic homes.
+The county’s lakes and rivers are perfect for boating, kayaking, swimming, and fishing.
 Take advantage of the miles of country lanes for hiking and biking, enjoy a round of golf with your business partners, go fishing or kayaking in a neighboring lake or go zip-lining with the kids on a nearby mountain.
-In cooler weather, enjoy the fall foliage season with numerous outdoor bazaars, parades and entertainment.
+In cooler weather, enjoy the fall foliage season with numerous outdoor bazaars, parades, and entertainment.

 Please feel free to ask our front desk for advice or assistance, we welcome the opportunity to help you enjoy and take advantage of all the Berkshires have to offer.

-Beacon Theatre, located in Pittsfield, is a multiplex theatre which features all first run movies.
+Beacon Theatre, located in Pittsfield, is a multiplex theatre which features all first-run movies.

-The Triplex Cinema, located in Great Barrington, features a quality selection of first run movies and independent films.
+The Triplex Cinema, located in Great Barrington, features a quality selection of first-run movies and independent films.
 They are also the home of the annual Berkshire International Film Festival.

-Berkshire Botanical Gardens offers visitors a peaceful refuge of natural beauty and stunning display of gardens.
+Berkshire Botanical Gardens offers visitors a peaceful refuge of natural beauty and a stunning display of gardens.
 Their fall Harvest Festival is the largest and longest-running event of its kind in the county.

 Hiking & Wellness

 Appalachian Trail/Mt.
-Greylock, Massachusetts highest peak, offers tremendous views of the county.
+Greylock, Massachusetts’ highest peak, offers tremendous views of the county.

 Kennedy Park offers some of the best views in Berkshire County.
 With a total of 180 acres, it features 7 trails with excellent signage and varying degrees of difficulty.*